ObjectIsAdvantag/smartproxy/Readme.md

 Be a companion for Web API developers by mocking, filtering, replaying, "diff'ing" HTTP req/responses

-It may also help Web API hosting via diff'ing between API versions and taking actions when errors.
+It may also help Web API hosting via diff'ing between API versions and taking actions when unexpected errors occur.
+Note : by unexpected, we intend that traffic differs from prevailing traffic.

 # Architecture